zcfs/Meteor-http-publish/README.md

 ##Unpublish
 For `api` integrity theres added an `HTTP.unpublish` method that takes a collection or name of mount point to remove.

-##Custom Prefix

-To override the default `/api/` prefix, pass the `apiPrefix` option to `publish`.
-You must pass the same option with the same value to `unpublish` to correctly unpublish.

 ##API Documentation